source-data/smart-figures/README.md

 ```

 # SourceData - search interface
 The search interface of SourceData needs some external modules from Bower and NPM.
 After cloning the directory, update the external components:
 ```bash
 npm install;
 bower update;
 ```

+## edit bootstrap to use css instead of less
+edit the file: `bower_components/bootstrap/bower.json`.
+change `"less/bootstrap.less",` to `"dist/css/bootstrap.css",`

 ## editing Gruntfile
 The development of SourceData is managed by Grunt.
 You might want to change the path to the backend:
 `serverURL:`